 Introduction

-This study explores Muslim teachers’ perceptions of Islamic education in Arab and secondary schools in Israel and how they view their role as Islamic educators and the aims of Islamic religious education.
-White (2009) emphasizes on the need to do more research in order to illuminate the relationship between teachers’ religious identities, their perceptions of schooling and their pedagogy.
-Another study has found that teachers’ religious orientations influence their conceptions of citizenship education and teaching democracy and national identity (Saada, 2013).
-In other words, teachers’ religious orientations may influence their motivation to teach, how they structure their discipline, their responsibilities towards their students, and their conceptualization of the purposes of education (White, 2010).
+This study explores Muslim teachers’ perceptions of Islamic education in Arab and secondary schools in Israel, of their own roles as Islamic educators, and of the aims of Islamic religious education in general.
+White (2009) emphasizes the need to do more research in order to illuminate how teachers’ religious identities impacts their views of schooling and their pedagogies.
+Another study has found that teachers’ religious orientations influence their conceptions of citizenship education and their methods of teaching for democracy and national identity (Saada, 2013).
+In other words, teachers’ religious orientations may influence their motivation to teach, their way of structuring their disciplines, their responsibilities towards their students, and their conceptualization of the purposes of education (White, 2010).

-In Israel very little is known about religious education in Arab schools and most studies of Arab education have criticized civic and historical education from a critical multicultural perspective (Abu-Saad, 2006; Abu-Asba, 2001; Agbaria, 2010; Al-Haj, 1995; Makkawi, 2002; Pinson, 2007).
+Very little is known about religious education in Arab schools in Israel.
+To date, most studies of Arab education have criticized civic and historical education from a critical multicultural perspective (Abu-Saad, 2006; Abu-Asba, 2001; Agbaria, 2010; Al-Haj, 1995; Makkawi, 2002; Pinson, 2007).
 Few studies have examined Islamic religious education in Arab schools (Agbaria, 2012; Mahajna & Kfir, 2013).
-According to Mahajna and Kfir (2013) religious education is a marginalized subject in the school’s curriculum and students usually study one elective unit of Islamic studies (one hour per week starting from tenth until twelfth grade) compared to 3-5 units in other compulsory subjects.
-Yet, the situation has changed since 2014 and all Muslim students, if they want to graduate, are required now to pass a matriculation (Bagrut) exam on Islamic religious education.
-Also, a new curriculum has been developed for this purpose.
+According to Mahajna and Kfir (2013), religious education is a marginalized subject in the schools curriculum as students usually study one elective unit of Islamic studies (one hour per week starting from tenth until twelfth grade) compared to 3-5 units in other compulsory subjects.
+However, the situation has changed since 2014.
+In order to graduate, all Muslim students are now required to pass a matriculation (Bagrut) exam on Islamic religious education.
+For this purpose, a new curriculum has been developed. .

 Agbaria (2012) finds that teaching Islam in Arab schools does not meet the needs of the Arab minority in Israel in terms of developing Muslim students’ sense of collective community or their national (Palestinian) identity (Agbaria, 2012).
-This, Agbaria argues, serves the state’s agenda in controlling and marginalizing Arab citizens through education for conformity, compliance and discipline.
-Agbaria’s work is important but it is limited to analyzing the official or explicit curriculum in Arab schools whereas the current study examines the taught or perceived curriculum (Goodlad, Klein, & Tye, 1979; Joseph, 2000).
-The taught curriculum, according to Joseph (2000) is “what individual teachers focus upon and choose to emphasize often the choices represent teachers’ knowledge, beliefs about how subjects should be taught, assumptions about students’ needs, and interests in certain subjects” (p.
+This, Agbaria argues, serves the state’s agenda in controlling and marginalizing Arab citizens through education for conformity, compliance, and discipline.
+Agbaria’s work is important but limited to analyzing the official or explicit curriculum in Arab schools whereas the current study examines the taught or perceived curriculum (Goodlad, Klein, & Tye, 1979; Joseph, 2000).
+The taught curriculum, according to Joseph (2000) is “what individual teachers focus upon and choose to emphasize” and often these choices “represent teachers’ knowledge, beliefs about how subjects should be taught, assumptions about students’ needs, and interests in certain subjects” (p.
 5).
-In addition, Agbaria’s findings discuss the “what” of the curriculum and do not explore teachers' perceptions of practices in order to achieve their instructional goals.
-In other words, it does not focus on the role of teachers as possible social agents and intellectuals (Giroux, 1988) who may transform the curriculum based on their prior knowledge, students’ needs, and personal ideologies.
-The current study aims to overcome the limitations of these studies by exploring the insider perspective on Islamic religious education as it is perceived and articulated by the teachers themselves.
-Before explaining the research procedures, we will illuminate in the next section the meanings of religious education from an Islamic perspective.
+In addition, Agbaria’s findings discuss the “what” of the curriculum and do not explore teachers' perceptions of how their practices serve their instructional goals.
+In other words, it does not focus on the role of teachers as possible social agents and intellectuals (Giroux, 1988) who may transform the curriculum based on their prior knowledge, their students’ needs, and their personal ideologies.
+The current study aims to overcome the limitations of these studies by exploring the insider perspective on Islamic religious education as perceived and articulated by the teachers themselves.
+Before explaining the research procedures, we will explain in the next section the meanings of religious education from an Islamic perspective.

 Conceptualizing Islamic Religious Education

 According to Islamic theory of education, the purpose of education is to nurture the spiritual, intellectual, emotional, and physical faculties of the child (Attas, 1979).
 Also, the teachings of the Quran and the example of the Prophet Muhammad (his sayings and deeds) constitute the primary sources of education in Islam (Halstead, 1995).
-Thus succeeding in this life and the hereafter requires following the Quran and the tradition of Prophet Muhammad (Cook & Malkāwī, 2010).
+Thus, succeeding in this life and the hereafter requires following the Quran and the tradition of Prophet Muhammad (Cook & Malkāwī, 2010).